Reads from clipboard automatically

 __envi_start__and__envi_end__delimiters - Finds project root - Locates your project root (looks for version control markers:

-.git,.jj,.hg,.svn, or prompts for confirmation) - Attempts decryption:
+.git,.jj,.hg,.svn, or prompts for confirmation) - Attempts decryption in priority order:

 - Decrypts data - Uses AES-256-GCM decryption with the derived key